kazenine/via_ymdk-split75/README.md

 After that, we will have this hex file for via "wheatfield_split75_via.hex" in qmk_firmware folder

 6. Open VIA, in VIA setting, enable Show Design Tab
-In Design Tab, press LOAD
+In Design Tab, press LOAD and locate this split75_via.json

+7. Go Key Tester > Test Matrix than test all of button

+PS: If layer 1, layer 2 is wrong mapping in default, just clear it, dont worry :D